 Here are some tips for optimizing your visit and having a great time.

 Timing, Crowds, and Weather with an Infant or Toddler

+Crowd conditions are important.
 If you do choose to go to Disney with an infant or toddler, we recommend that you don’t go during high season.
 The crowds and long lines will make an already challenging trip more difficult.
 We also suggest that you don’t go during the warmest weather.
 To determine the crowd conditions, check out our article called “How to Pick Your Disney World Travel Dates“.

 Weather is important.
 In this article you can check out the weather averages for Orlando.
 Look about halfway down the page to see charts for temperature and rain averages.
 You’ll see that the intense heat starts consistently revving up in May and lasts through September.
 The increased humidity makes it feel much more uncomfortable.
-You can also check weather averages on weather.com
+You can also check weather averages on weather.com.

 In the summer the Florida heat and humidity is relentless and intense, and infants should not be exposed to that level of heat for any length of time.
 Babies are much more sensitive to heat than adults, and their bodies are less able to cope with it effectively.
 Many adults have difficulty with Florida’s summer heat.
 If you’re visiting the parks in the summer, you run the risk of overexposing the child.
 Here’s what one local health worker had to say: